-Towne's Harvest Garden (THG) provides a number of opportunities for involvement in the 2017 summer season.
+Towne's Harvest Garden (THG) provides a number of opportunities for involvement.

-- Farm tours are available to community members and education groups.
+- Farm tours for community members and education groups.

 - MSU students from across campus can take summer courses and internships.

 - Students, faculty and community members can volunteer throughout the growing season.

 - Delicious CSA shares are available for purchase by all!